Shak7/MikroTik-Scripts/README.md

 file: email_backup.backup or email_export.rsc

-After you change your personal info, the script will run on any MikroTik/Routerboard and x86 running RouterOS without errors or blank fields.
+After you change your personal info, the script will run on any MikroTik/Routerboard and x86 with RouterOS installed without errors or blank fields.
 Yours to copy and taste !